2024 Education in New York Summit - Home

 Header and Body

-City & State’s Education in New York summit will offer industry executives, public sector leaders and academics the opportunity to share ideas and debate over critical issues such as school choice, closing the achievement gap, and special education services.
-The full-day event brings together the most influential leaders and thinkers in New York’s education fields.
-Hear from the decision-makers who set policy and determine the future of New York’s education system.
+City & State’s Education in New York summit offered industry executives, public sector leaders and academics the opportunity to share ideas and debate over critical issues such as school choice, closing the achievement gap, and special education services.
+The full-day event brought together the most influential leaders and thinkers in New York’s education fields.

 Attend